jessemckay27/HairSalon-C--wk3.d5/README.md

 *  _GO_
 *  _CREATE TABLE clients (id INT IDENTITY(1,1) PRIMARY KEY, name VARCHAR(255), stylistId INT);_
 *  _GO_

+* Run the command "dnu restore" in PowerShell
+* To run the tests, type the command: "dnx test" into PowerShell

+* To view the site in your browser, run the command "dnx kestrel" in PowerShell
 * Open your web browser and enter "localhost:5004" into the web address bar
 * After the page loads, use the links to add, edit and delete the stylists and clients